TZstatsADS/Spr2017-Proj1-eeelaine/lib/README.md

 Project1Blog.html is the knited html version of it, with code and Analysis of results contained.

-The total time runing the project is under three minutes.
+The total time runing the project is less than three minutes.